-Social Exchange Analysis and The Process Of Social Interaction
+Social Exchange Analysis And The Process Of Social Interaction

 An example of this is an encounter with a homeless man on the street.
-Since the homeless man doesn’t have anything to offer some people will not entertain him.
+Since the homeless man doesn’t have anything to offer, some people will not entertain him.

-Social Exchange Analysis Comparison & Alternatives Levels
+Social Exchange Analysis Comparison And Alternatives Levels

 How The Mate Selection Process Conforms To Social Exchange Analysis